Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Related Works

 \section{Related Works}

-We list some essential related work in this section and others in \ref{other_related_work}.
+We list some essential related works in this section and others in \ref{other_related_work}.

-\paragraph{Synthetic Data Generation from LLMs.} Recent advancements in generative AI have spurred interest in using LLMs to generate synthetic data for specific tasks, particularly in low-resource settings.
-Studies have explored zero-shot and few-shot settings for data generation, where LLMs directly generate instances with distinct labels or use little real-world data as examples to create relevant and diverse data \citep{synthetic_data_generation, symbolic_knowledge_distill}.
-LLMs have the unique ability to generate both labels and diverse input instances, significantly enhancing the variety and quality of synthetic datasets.
-Approaches like ZEROGEN synthesized data by pre-trained LMs to train smaller task models, achieving competitive performance in NLP tasks \citep{llm_data_generation}.
-Additionally, \citep{self-instruct, alpaca} have fine-tuned GPT-3 and LLaMA on augmented data, respectively, to follow human instructions, while domain-specific tuning before generation has been effective for tasks like text classification \citep{DA_1}.

 \paragraph{Weighting for Misalignment Data} Importance weighting (IW) serves as a classical strategy for addressing the issue of shifts between data distributions \citep{importance_sampling}.
 In traditional applications of IW, weights are derived by evaluating the degree of similarity between training and testing distributions through various statistical techniques.
 These techniques include maximum mean discrepancy \citep{importance_sampling_MMD} and the estimation of KL divergence \citep{important_sampling_kl}.
 Although effective in linear model contexts, the efficacy of these methods seems to significantly diminish when applying IW to more complex deep learning frameworks \citep{effect_importance_sampling_in_dl}.
-Besides traditional methods, recent studies have explored approaches such as Focal Loss \citep{focalloss} and meta-learning techniques \citep{dml}, which address issues like class imbalance and dynamic reweighting, as discussed in Sec.~\ref{sec:weighted_loss}.
+Besides traditional methods, recent studies have explored approaches such as Focal Loss \citep{focalloss} and meta-learning techniques \citep{dml,Meng2023TuningLM, sungen}, which take the weights of samples as trainable hyperparameters as discussed in Sec.~\ref{sec:weighted_loss}.

+\paragraph{Synthetic Data Generation from LMs} Recent advancements in generative AI have spurred interest in using LMs to generate synthetic data for specific tasks, particularly in low-resource settings.
+Studies have explored zero-shot and few-shot settings for data generation, where LMs directly generate instances with distinct labels or use little real-world data as examples to create relevant and diverse data \citep{synthetic_data_generation, symbolic_knowledge_distill, llm_data_generation, self-instruct, alpaca}.
+LMs have the unique ability to generate both labels and diverse input instances, significantly enhancing the variety and quality of synthetic datasets.
+Approaches like ZEROGEN synthesized data by pre-trained LMs to train smaller task models, achieving competitive performance in NLP tasks, such as text classification \citep{llm_data_generation}.